armhijacker/ml_python_bdg/README.md

   - Merging and joining DataFrames

 * Data Visualization with Matplotlib and Pandas
+  - In Class Assignment Pandas
   - Combining Matplotlib and pandas for effective data visualization
   - Visualizing data in Python
-  - In Class Assignment 2

 * Exam